croquet/croquet-docs/croquet/README.md

 **_First, get a free API key from [croquet.io/keys](https://croquet.io/keys/)_**

-There are 3 main ways to use Croquet:
+There are 3 main ways to getting started with Croquet:

 1.  **CodePen:** play with our tutorials, click "Edit on CodePen", and develop your app there.
 To share it, change the view to full screen, and share the pen's url.
 Alternatively, click "Export" and choose "Export .zip" to download your app to your local computer for further editing and uploading to your own website.